 Falbalas (1945) (Fancy Frills) Directed by Jacques Becker.
 Ramond Rouleau, Micheline Presle, Jean Chevrier (111 min) French with English subtitles.
 DCP

 A tyrannical fashion designer pauses in midst of frantic preparation for his seasonal collection to poach a friend’s fiancée.
 Surrounded by women, but understanding nothing about them, this rediscovery by Rialto Pictures is adorned by fabulous designs of a real Parisian couturier, Marcel Rochas.
-Shot just after the liberation of Paris, it’s catnip for lovers of 1940s fashion.
+Shot right at the end of the Occupation of Paris, it’s catnip for lovers of 1940s fashion.
 “With its brooding, doom-laden photography, intense performances and razor sharp editing, Falbalas feels more like a film noir thriller than a conventional melodrama” (filmsdefrance.com).

 I first heard about this film in an article written by Susan Orlean about the couturier Jean Paul Gaultier, in the September 26, 2011, issue of The New Yorker.
 “The good thing about working for Patou, though, was that the experience mirrored Gaultier’s idea of what it would be like to work in fashion.
 Like many of his notions, this one sprang from a movie, the 1945 Jacques Becker film, Fabalas…Gaultier loved the drama and the romance of the movie, and he also loved the work it described—the mansions where the couturiers worked, the ateliers staffed by legions of stern seamstresses, the precision and the detail of the work.
 He has said that if he hadn’t seen Falbalas, he might not have become a designer.
 The House of Patou, headquartered in a spectacular 18th century building, made he feel that he was living in his favorite film.”

 This is a screencap of a wedding gown from Falbalas.